Smiril/Kortin-Enigma/README.md

  5 Rotor Enigma Simulation with Bruteforce Message function

- 6 versions of one Enigma without Source change
+ different versions of one Enigma without Source change

 The bombe is based on [known-plaintext attack (KPA)](http://en.wikipedia.org/wiki/Known-plaintext_attack) for this we need a Dictonary.